Erriez/pyside6-getting-started/README.md

   window min/max buttons on Ubuntu Wayland.
 - [QTCREATORBUG-25807](https://bugreports.qt.io/browse/QTCREATORBUG-25807):
   PySide6 generated class doesn't load UI file correctly with QtCreator.
+- Example `13_qt_creator\01_qt_creator_qwidget.py` generates a warning:
+  `Attribute Qt::AA_ShareOpenGLContexts must be set before QCoreApplication is created.` Unclear how to resolve this.
 - Be aware that a large number of official [PySide6](https://doc.qt.io/qtforpython/) examples are currently outdated or API documentation is incomplete or inconsistent.